Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Congenital causes

-Acquired Causes
+Acquired reasons

-The most common cause of mitral prolapse is rheumatic malformations.
+The most common cause of mitral prolapse is rheumatic defects.
 Rheumatism is an autoimmune pathology that leads to a change in the appearance of the valves and the development of prolapse and (or) stenosis - narrowing of the mitral valve opening.

-Typical symptoms of prolapse
+Characteristic symptoms of prolapse

-The disease does not interfere with the normal rhythm of life, unless the cause is a myocardial infarction or infective endocarditis of drug addicts.
+The disease does not interfere with the normal rhythm of life, unless the cause is myocardial infarction or infective endocarditis of drug addicts.

-1. Heart signs
+1. Heart symptoms

 2. Rhythm disturbances, which are accompanied by an increase in heart rate.
 The symptom is characteristic of congenital pathology.